Table of contents

 - inspection plan

 1003.
-The valve's installation inspection plan shall contain the inspections conducted to reliably verify the conformity of the installation.
-Inspection procedures shall be in place, and their references shall be presented in the inspection plan.
+The valve’s installation inspection plan shall contain the inspections and their procedures that enable reliable verification of the conformity of the installation.
+[2020-01-20]

-1004.
-The licensee shall arrange an installation construction inspection to demonstrate that the valve installation and the quality control of the installation comply with the installation construction plan.
+1004a.
+The installation construction inspection shall establish evidence that the valve installation work and its quality control have been performed according to the installation construction plan.
+[2020-01-20]

-1005.
-The licensee shall present an approved installation construction plan at the construction inspection event.
-Construction plan reference documents not included in the construction plan shall also be presented on request.
+Construction plan reference documents not included in the installation construction plan shall also be presented on request.
+[2020-01-20]

 1101.
-The licensee shall arrange for STUK or an authorised inspection body a commissioning inspection, which in two phases demonstrates the valve’s readiness for a test run and operation.
+The licensee shall request from STUK or an AIO commissioning inspections to demonstrate the readiness of the valve and actuator for a test run and operation.
 The licensee is responsible for the availability of the documents and records required in the inspection as well as for guidance to the plant.
+[2020-01-20]

 1102.
 The first phase of the commissioning inspection verifies that

-- the licensee has verified the conformity of the electrical and I&C equipment installations by means of an inspection report
+- the licensee has successfully conducted the licensee’s installation inspection of the electrical and I_C equipment

-- the valve's test run plan has been approved
+- the valve’s test run plan has been prepared

-- the valve's operating and maintenance procedures are available for use
+- the operating and maintenance procedures are available for use

-- the valve assembly and process interface comply with the plans
+- the valve assembly and process interfaces comply with the plans

-- the licensee has confirmed the conformity of the commissioning of electrical and I&C equipment by means of an inspection report
+- the licensee has acceptably completed the licensee’s commissioning inspection of electrical and I_C equipment

-- the scope of the test run complies with the test run plan, and the results are acceptable
+- the test run has been completed in a scope complying with the test run plan and the results are acceptable

 1106.
 Both phases of the commissioning inspection shall be acceptably conducted before a valve operating licence is granted.
-An operating licence can also be granted for a fixed period when it is not possible to complete all the test run phases specified in the plan at the same time, and the valve is operationally ready to enter the next test run phase.
+An operating licence can be granted for a fixed period, if the operation of the valve is safe regardless of the shortcomings preventing the granting of a permanent operating licence.
+[2020-01-20]

 12 Operation, condition monitoring and maintenance

 1204.
-The valve shall reliably maintain its operability over the maintenance interval in all design basis service.
-Overhaul needs shall be reliably detected before failure.
+The valve shall reliably maintain its operability over the maintenance interval in all design basis operation.
+Overhaul need or failure shall be detected before any significant safety risk is caused by debilitation or loss of valve operability.
+[2020-01-20]

 1206.
-The valve condition monitoring instructions shall present the parameters, methods, inspection intervals and acceptance limits to be monitored.
-Depending on valve type, the monitoring shall cover the following:
+The valve condition monitoring procedures shall present the parameters, methods, inspection and test intervals and acceptance limits to be monitored.
+The targets and parameters of the valve that allow confirming the fulfilment of the operability requirements set for the valve shall be monitored.
+These targets and parameters may include

 - integrity of pressure-retaining parts